-If NCI is created as part of a business acquisition, where the reporting entity gained control over an acquiree while the seller retained a portion of the acquiree’s equity, then the NCI would be recognized at fair value, as described in
+If NCI is created as part of a business combination, where the reporting entity gained control over an acquiree while the seller retained a portion of the acquiree’s equity, the NCI would be recognized at fair value, as described in BCG 5.3.1.
+This is the case whether the NCI is in the form of common stock or preferred stock, and whether it is redeemable or non-redeemable.

-Example BCG 6-2 illustrates the initial carrying amount of redeemable NCI resulting from a sale.
+Example BCG 6-2 illustrates the initial carrying amount of redeemable common stock NCI resulting from a sale of the common stock of a subsidiary.

 EXAMPLE BCG 6-2